The functions we perform to deliver our purpose are:

 - information management systems

-- Security testing activities undertaken regularly using external authorities and experts to assure the confidentiality, integrity and availability of AEC systems
+- undertakes regular security testing activities using external authorities and experts to assure the confidentiality, integrity and availability of AEC systems

-- Mandatory security awareness training for AEC staff
+- ensures staff complete mandatory security awareness training

-- Continuing to improve the AEC’s technical and people capability to manage cyber risks
+- continually improves the AEC’s technical and people capability to manage cyber risks

 Industrial and commercial elections